 Bathroom exhaust vent fans are important, since they remove excess humidity from your bathroom to prevent mold and mildew.
 To determine the proper size vent fan you need for your bathroom:

-- Calculate the number of cubic feet in the bathroom by multiplying the room’s height x width x length.
+- Calculate the number of cubic feet in the bathroom by multiplying the room’s height x width x length in feet.

 - Divide the number of cubic feet in your bathroom by the number of minutes in an hour (60).